Model Town, Lahore: Return of the elected managing committee and general body

-After a lapse of twenty years the Supreme Court of Pakistan restored the society in July 2002.
+After a lapse of twenty years, the Supreme Court of Pakistan restored the society in July 2002.
 Accordingly, elections were held in September 2002 under the supervision of the cooperative department.
 Members voted to elect a new management committee on 29 September 2002, which consisted of President Khalid Ikram Malik, Vice President Tahir A Khan, and 20 members of the Managing Committee (2 from each block) and five nominated / ex-officio members.
 This MC was dissolved by the Registrar within 18 months for incompetence.
 For two years again, the Administrator ruled the Society.

 The first managing committee after restoration took over the office on 23 October 2002.
 This MC worked for 17 months only after which it was sacked by the Registrar for incompetence.
 In November 2005, on the orders of former Chief Minister Punjab, Chaudhry Pervaiz Elahi, new elections were ordered.
 Elections were held in Dec 2005, and retired Colonel Tahir H. Kardar was elected as President and took over the charge with Tahir A. Khan as Vice President.
 The new managing committee completed many projects and approved its first welfare-oriented budget for the fiscal year 2005–2006.
 Special attention was given to the development projects in the budget.
 An amount of Rs.
-20 million was allocated for the construction of a Community Center which had remained on papers for many years.
+20 million was allocated for the construction of a Community Center which had remained on paper for many years.
 Similarly, 15 million were allocated for widening, re-paving and repairing the roads.
 In order to improve the water supply system, five new tube-wells were installed and rusted water pipelines were replaced.
 An amount of Rs.
 10 million was allocated for this project.
 A new truck and 25 new transformers were purchased to upgrade the electricity system.
 Computerization of the office records was undertaken and more technical staff and professionals were recruited to improve efficiency.

 The society's administration took up a number of steps for the welfare of the residents: